What is Social Media Archiving for Government, Education & Healthcare?

 Archiving social media is kind of like getting car insurance.
 Except instead of receiving money in case of a wreck, you have records and evidence in case of a public records request.
-A social media archive allows governments to engage safely with their community online by recording posts, media, and comments from the agency’s page.
+A social media archive allows governments and other entities to engage safely with their community online by recording posts, media, and comments from the agency’s page.
 Similar to how car insurance gives you peace of mind to drive that fiery, red T-bird around town.
 (Vroom, Vroom!)
 I know, a few of you would rather just have the car and ride off into the sunset leaving social media in the dust.
 Let’s talk about why that’s a bad idea.

 Saving Social Media